 - Reducing the rate of myopia progression by 50% could reduce the prevalence of high myopia by up to 90% .

-- A 2012 study published by The WHO estimated the cost of addressing the problem is US$28 billion over 5 years .
+- A 2012 study published by The WHO estimated loss in global gross domestic product due to distance vision impairment caused by uncorrected refractive error was US $ 202 billion annually, whilst the cost for fixing this is US $28 billion over 5 years .

 To sum up, it seems that there are huge return on investments to gain by investing in sight.
 Not to mention, less people will be blind and still have one of their most precious senses.